 We have not paid dividends on any series of Preferred Stock since 2008, and we do not expect to pay dividends on any series of Preferred Stock for the foreseeable future.
-Further, as of June 30, 2022, the aggregate liquidation value of all series of Preferred Stock, including the accumulated and unpaid dividends on the Series B Preferred Stock, is approximately \$71.7 million, which amount increases by approximately \$390,000 in the aggregate every quarter, compared to the aggregate market value of all series of Preferred Stock of approximately \$7.85 million, based on the last reported sales prices of each series of Preferred Stock on September 9, 2022.
+Further, as of March 31, 2022, the aggregate liquidation value of all series of Preferred Stock, including the accumulated and unpaid dividends on the Series B Preferred Stock, is approximately \$71.3 million, which amount increases by approximately \$390,000 in the aggregate every quarter, compared to the aggregate market value of all series of Preferred Stock of \$[•], based on the last reported sales prices of each series of Preferred Stock on [•], 2022.
 All accumulated and unpaid dividends on our Series B Preferred Stock must be paid prior to any payments of dividends or other distributions on our common stock, par value \$0.01 per share (the "Common Stock").
 The proposed recapitalization would have the result of removing this dividend priority and eliminating the Preferred Stock (including all accumulated and unpaid dividends) for shares that are tendered in the Exchange Offers and, for any remaining shares of Preferred Stock which are not tendered in the Exchange Offers, upon redemption of such shares, which we intend to complete no sooner than eleven (11) business days after the closing of the Exchange Offers and as soon as practicable thereafter.
-If the Exchange Offers are consummated, assuming all shares of Preferred Stock participate, approximately \$19.9 million in accumulated and unpaid dividends on the Series B Preferred Stock (through June 30, 2022) will not be paid, no further dividends on the Preferred Stock will accumulate or be paid, and the Preferred Stock will be eliminated, including its liquidation preferences.
-As further described below, the exchange of the Series B Preferred Stock as contemplated by the Exchange Offers will not prejudice any person's rights, if any, to receive amounts in connection with the matter Curtis J. Timm, et al. v Impac Mortgage Holdings, Inc., et al (the "Maryland Action").
-On October 12, 2022, the Board of Directors determined that the Company will issue shares of 8.25% Series D Cumulative Redeemable Preferred Stock, par value \$0.01 per share (the "New Preferred Stock"), in lieu of cash as part of the Exchange Offers on the terms described herein.
-The dividend rate and liquidation preference of such New Preferred Stock will be substantially less than the dividend rate and liquidation preferences of our Series B Preferred Stock and Series C Preferred Stock as further described herein.
-See "Description of Securities - Common Stock," "Description of Securities - New Preferred Stock" and "The Exchange Offers and the Consent Solicitation - Comparison of Rights Between the Preferred Stock, the Common Stock and the New Preferred Stock."
+If the Exchange Offers are consummated, assuming all shares of Preferred Stock participate, approximately \$19.5 million in accumulated and unpaid dividends on the Series B Preferred Stock (through March 31, 2022) will not be paid, no further dividends on the Preferred Stock will accumulate or be paid, and the Preferred Stock will be eliminated, including its liquidation preferences.
+Consummation of the Exchange Offer for the Series B Preferred Stock will not prejudice any person's rights to receive the amount contemplated by Order Number 5 in the Judgment Order by the Circuit Court for Baltimore City, dated July 16, 2018, as amended by Order of July 24, 2018, in the matter Curtis J. Timm, et al. v Impac Mortgage Holdings, Inc., et al. relating to the payment of three quarters of dividends, or approximately \$1.76 per share of Series B Preferred Stock, under the Articles Supplementary setting forth the terms of the Company's Series B Preferred Stock.
+While we expect to issue shares of 8.25% Series D Cumulative Redeemable Preferred Stock, par value \$0.01 per share (the "New Preferred Stock"), in lieu of cash as part of the Exchange Offers on the terms described herein, the dividend rate and liquidation preference of such New Preferred Stock will be substantially less than the dividend rate and liquidation preferences of our Series B Preferred Stock and Series C Preferred Stock as further described herein.
+See "Description of Securities - Common Stock," "Description of Securities - New Preferred Stock" and "The Exchange Offers and the Consent Solicitation -Comparison of Rights Between the Preferred Stock, the Common Stock and the New Preferred Stock."